 - Meme – Memes are funny, likable, viral and easy to make.
 You have seen memes before, like this one.

-- Guides – Guides are long form content that are informational and very detailed.
+- Guides – Guides are long form content that is informational and very detailed.
 They help users understand a certain subject without having to look at different pieces of content.
 Our guide to writing content for websites is a good example of this.

 - Lists – Lists are great, especially when applied to blog content.
-Take this content for example, we included a mini list within it.
-The above listed types of content, is a mini list within a blog post.
+Take this content, for example, we included a mini list within it.
+The above-listed types of content is a mini list within a blog post.
 Lists are great and people love them because they are straight to the point.

 On-page Keyword Use Still Matters

-There is lower correlation between on-page keyword use and higher rankings.
+There is a lower correlation between on-page keyword use and higher rankings.
 This may signify Google’s move to Semantic Search, meaning that Google is actively trying to understand web pages without relying too much on keywords.
 However on-page keyword use is still moderately associated with higher rankings.

 Mobile Usability (mobile friendly websites)